cole-k/osu-kb/readme.md

   can't find it.

 Once you have everything set up, all you need to do is configure the file.
-Change `PIN_Z` and `PIN_X` to reflect what pin you put which key on (otherwise they'll be inverted, not that it matters much).
+Open `keyboard.ino` with you preferred text editor (e.g. the Arduino IDE) and change `PIN_Z` and `PIN_X` to reflect what pin you put which key on (otherwise they'll be inverted, not that it matters much).
 Configure `CONFIG_DELAY` to be however long you want; I recommend at least 4 seconds (4000 ms).
 Then you should be set.
+If for some reason you want the board running at 16 MHz, uncomment the line in `setup()`.
+Though all timing that I use _should_ be absolute (i.e. in milliseconds, not clock cycles), I could have made a mistake and changing to 16 MHz may skew with the timing.

 ### Flashing

+Flashing the Trinket is not hard, but it isn't especially intuitive if you've used Arduino before.
+You need to select the board in Tools > Board, which is "Adafruit Trinket (ATtiny85 @ 8 MHz)" (or 16 MHz if you're running it at that speed).
+Then select the programmer in Tools > Programmer as "USBtinyISP".
+You _don't_ need to select a port since the Trinket can't communicate over serial.

+To flash it, either plug it in and flash immediately or press the reset button then flash.
+When you see the light flashing is when it's good to flash (good mnemonic, eh?).
+You can flash by pressing the "Upload" button in the Arduino IDE (the one that looks like a right arrow).

+The Trinket enters this "upload mode" each time it's plugged in, which makes it very easy to reflash it should there be changes to the firmware.
+However, it does come with an inconvenience: you have to wait a few seconds after you plug your keyboard in until you can use it.

 ### Use

+Use the keyboard as, well, a keyboard.
+There are a couple of extra features that you can configure without changing the firmware.

+When you enter a configuration mode, your computer may inform you that your keyboard has disconnected.
+If the keyboard does not continue to send updates every approximately 10 milliseconds, it will disconnect.
+However, the keyboard just reconnects when you exit the mode.

+To set the brightness of the LEDs, hold down both Z and X until the keyboard's lights blink thrice.
+This signifies the keyboard is in LED brightness configuration.
+Press the X key to cycle through various levels of brightness, and then the Z key to save and return.
+This will save your light level peference to EEPROM, so even if the keyboard is restarted, it will retain that value.

+To change the LED mode, hold down the Z key until the keyboard's lights blink twice.
+This signifies the keyboard is in LED mode configuration.
+Press the X key to toggle between Always On and Keypress (Always On is denoted by the lights on the keyboard being on in this mode, and Keypress is denoted by them being off).
+In Always On mode, the LEDs are always on.
+Unless you've set the brightness to 0, in which case they're always off.
+In Keypress mode, the LEDs only turn on when at least one key is held down.
+Press the Z key to save and return.

 ### Bugs

-Right now, I'm not entirely too sure why I seemingly cannot use pins 3 and 4 as output or input, as well as pin 1 as input.
+Right now, I'm not entirely sure why I seemingly cannot use pins 3 and 4 as output or input, as well as pin 1 as input.
 I tested my Trinket in a hurry, so it could easily have been an issue with my wiring, although I suspect it might be that those pins are in use for V-USB purposes.
 I don't quite know.
 This bug is the reason why lighting is not per-key.

 ### Future

+TBD
+* Make it so that the keyboard doesn't disconnect when you enter a configuration mode.
+* Make it so that the only way to enter configuration mode is by pressing and holding both Z and X (unlikeliest to be done during actual play).

+Maybes
-I would like to make an (open source) PCB for this project since wiring was a PITA.
+* I would like to make an (open source) PCB for this project since wiring was a PITA.

-Though this is for the ATtiny85, if you're interested in a version which is for a microcontroller that supports real USB communication, feel free to fork this repo or ask me to support it (it should be about as simple as changing the library used).
+* Though this is for the ATtiny85, if you're interested in a version which is for a microcontroller that supports real USB communication, feel free to fork this repo or ask me to support it (it should be about as simple as changing the library used).